 Kingdoms of Amalur: Reckoning has a cult-like following.
-It’s one of those games that some may not know about it, but for those that do, they’re very much into it.
-I remember playing it on the Xbox360 and I was blown away from the storyline.
+I remember playing it on the Xbox360, and I was blown away from the storyline.
 It was unlike any other game I’d ever played, better than Skyrim.
 I may not have completely understood what was going on, but you bet I had a damn good time playing.

-Every aspect of the beautiful original is back and better than before.
-The controls are smoother to use and the battle is just as good.
-It is fun being able to relearn the controls and the ways in which battle flows.
+Every aspect of the original is back and better than before.
+The controls are smoother to use, and the battle is just as good.
+It is fun being able to relearn the controls and how the battle’s flow.
 Things can quickly become overwhelming, so it’s best to not get too cocky in battle.
 Keep your eyes on the enemy.